I’m just going to say it.

 They say a lot without actually saying anything important.

-I recently wrote an eBook for a client that became their most shared piece of collateral and helped them get 50 new leads in a week.
+- I recently wrote an eBook for a client that became their most shared piece of collateral and helped them get 50 new leads in about 3 1/2 weeks.

 I probably sound kind of harsh in my critiques of these pitches, but that’s not my intention at all – I just want you to know about the mistakes I’ve seen freelance writers make when pitching so you can avoid them.